Ellwood & Co Drapery: History

 The former F. Ellwood and Co Drapery was erected c.
-1907 for William Brand and Robert Gant following the 1902 fire that destroyed most of the south side of Churchill Street, the main street of Childers.
+1907 for William Brand senior and Robert Gant following the 1902 fire that destroyed most of the south side of Churchill Street, the main street of Childers.
 It may have been designed by Bundaberg architect, FW Faircloth who was responsible for much of the new building following the fire, the effects of which transformed Childers main street from a pioneer frontier township of timber and iron structures to the established centre of the flourishing Isis district with its new more substantial masonry buildings.

 Following logging of the dense Isis Scrub in the 1870s, Childers, in the heart of the scrub, was promoted in the 1880s by Maryborough interests, as an agricultural district.
 The land in the immediate vicinity of the present town of Childers was surveyed in 1882 into 50 acre farm blocks.
 There was no official town survey; Childers developed following private subdivision at the railhead of the 1887 Isis railway line from Isis Junction.
 This was opened on 31 October 1887, and was intended principally to facilitate the transport of timber from the scrub.

 The coming of the railway not only promoted the development of the town of Childers; it also proved the catalyst for the establishment of a sugar industry in the district in the late 1880s.
 At the opening of the railway to Childers, Robert Cran, owner of Maryborough's Yengarie mill, announced that he would erect a double crushing juice mill at Doolbi, to supply his mill at Yengarie.
 This was completed in 1890, with the juice being brought in railway tankers from the Isis.
 Further expansion of the sugar industry in the Isis was closely related to the activities of the Colonial Sugar Refining Company, which erected a central crushing mill in the district 1893–94, and began crushing in 1895.
 By 1895, at least three other mills had been established in the Isis, with another two under construction, and Childers had emerged as the flourishing centre of a substantial sugar-growing district.